UrielPandolfi/UrielPandolfi/README.md

   <em>
     Hello, I am Uriel Pandolfi, a Unity developer from Argentina, passionate about game development.
 I have been programming in Unity for almost 3 years and learning programming for 4 years.
 I am an enthusiastic learner and quick problem solver, always eager to tackle new challenges.
-Currently, I am working on a mobile graphic novel game for the Play Store.
 My projects have included 2D and 3D platformers with AI combat, among others.
 I am currently seeking new opportunities in the game development industry.
   </em>
 <br>